Funz/plugin-Telemac/README.md

         /
         IMPLICITATION FOR VELOCITY =0.6
         ```
-      * poi.txt file (dedicated to specify Funz output Points Of Interest):
+      * .poi file (dedicated to specify Funz output Points Of Interest):
         ```
         xylowercenter=2500,15
         xymediumcenter=2500,250